SecretDecks/Website/copy/website_text.md

 Tarot is the book of Thot (ancient Egyption god) that encodes primordial knowledge in a card deck.

 ## Founder's Chest Drop
-Support the SecretDecks Metaverse and recieve a founders chest with wondrous wares insdide!
+Support the SecretDecks Metaverse and recieve a founders chest with wondrous wares inside!

 ### Founders Chests' can be opened earlierst 24h before the first deck drop.
 [Get Chest]